 Agencies should assess and screen potential volunteers to ensure that they are competent and appropriate for the volunteer activity.
 Areas of potential risk are activities requiring the volunteer to undertake physical tasks, deal with money and/or sensitive information and intellectual property, operate in positions of trust, or where volunteers will be involved with vulnerable clients, such as children or people with disabilities.
 Agencies need to fit their volunteer screening procedures into all aspects of their formal recruitment and management processes.Policies and Procedures

-It is suggested that agencies make reference to the National Standards for Involving Volunteers in Not-For-Profit Organisations
+It is suggested that agencies make reference to the The National Standards for Volunteer Involvement

 when defining and documenting their policy and procedures for volunteer involvement.